MEET THE 2017 APMA COMMITTEE OF MANAGEMENT

 Chief Executive Officer: Elizabeth Carrigan

 Elizabeth Carrigan co-founded the Australian Pain Management Association Inc. (APMA) in 2009 as a national consumer health promotion charity for individuals with persistent pain and their families.
 Elizabeth is a former teacher with a Bachelor of Education and a Graduate Diploma of Equal Opportunity Administration, and is a trained Leader of Chronic Disease Self-Management Program.
-She also holds positions as a Director on the Board of Painaustralia Ltd, the national coordinating body working to prevent and manage pain and as a member of the Management Committee of Self Help Queensland.
+She was until recently a Director on the Board of Painaustralia Ltd, the national coordinating body working to prevent and manage pain and is a member of the Management Committee of Self Help Queensland.

 She played a major role in ensuring the success of the Australian pain and palliative care conference, 50 Shades of Pain held from 3-5 December 2014, using her project management skills and experience.